-Once you have decided which Spirit of Christmas activity you would like to include in your letter, simply select this idea on the order page when you go to order your personalised letters.
+Once you have decided which Spirit of Christmas activity you would like to include in your letter, simply select this option on the order page when you go to order.

 This is a very simple yet fantastic idea for children (particularly younger children).
-It simply involves going through old toys, finding ones they no longer play with anymore (that are still in good condition) and giving these toys to a charity such as The Salvation Army, Lifeline, St Vinncent de Paul, charity op shops, charity bins etc. There is no cost to do this idea – just time!
+It simply involves going through old toys, finding ones they no longer play with (that are still in good condition) and giving these toys to a charity such as The Salvation Army, Lifeline, St Vinncent de Paul, charity op shops, charity bins etc. There is no cost to do this idea – just time!
 It also helps to free up some space for when Santa comes to visit!

-This idea simply involves buying a new toy or book for a boy or girl and donating the gift to a Christmas Wishing Tree (found at places such as Kmart or Target).
+This idea simply involves buying a a new toy or book for a girl or boy and donating the gift to a Christmas Wishing Tree (found at places such as Kmart or Target).
 Kids may love this one, as they get to go shopping!
 Starting price would probably be around $5 and would only take the time needed to buy the gift and drop it off to your local Wishing Tree.
-For young children you could donate a new toy or book on their behalf.
+For young children you could donate a gift on their behalf.

 This can be a great activity for the whole family to get involved in – from choosing the charity right through to going as a family to volunteer!
 Some good websites to visit to find out more include www.govolunteer.com.au and www.volunteeringnz.org.nz.
 And if you're feeling adventurous, you can always combine volunteering with your family holiday (see mumsdotravel.com/2013/11/family-volunteering-holidays for more ideas).
 Some other ideas for volunteering as a family include packing Christmas hampers together (see www.magicmoments.org.au), planting trees, Clean Up Days etc. There is no cost for this idea – just time!
 If you are having trouble finding a suitable activity, you could even try contacting a charity that you like and asking how you can help them out as a family.